javascript-tutorial/en.javascript.info/1-js/2-first-steps/03-structure/article.md

 alert( 'World' );
 ```

-## The semicolon [#semicolon]
+## Semicolons [#semicolon]

-The semicolon may be omitted in most cases when a line break exists.
+A semicolon may be omitted in most cases when a line break exists.

 This would also work: